 Follow the steps below to implement your VoIP phone system without a hitch:

-1. Plan the move: do extensive research and collaboration with your team to plan out how to execute the migration to VoIP
+Do extensive research and collaboration with your team to plan out how to execute the migration to VoIP.

-3. Prepare the network infrastructure: you may need to invest in a specific router to handle your VoIP system’s call load.
-Consult with your ISP about how to upgrade your network infrastructure to handle the impending load increase.
+You may need to invest in a specific router to handle your VoIP system’s call load.
+Consult with your ISP about upgrading your network infrastructure to handle the impending load increase.

-5. Take advantage of business phone features such as an auto-attendant, IVR (interactive voice response), automatic call forwarding, call queues, voicemail forwarding, etc.
+Take advantage of business phone features such as an auto-attendant, IVR (Interactive Voice Response), automatic call forwarding, call queues, voicemail forwarding, etc.

-6. Choose the correct hardware: your new VoIP system may require you to upgrade your existing communication hardware.
-Mind the business expense that comes with such an undertaking and go with a solution that will allow your business to scale up when required.
+Your new VoIP system may require you to upgrade your existing communication hardware.
+Mind the high and low cost of VoIP before undertaking and devise a solution that will allow your business to scale up when required.

-7. Staff training: your staff will need extensive training on how to operate the VoIP phone system.
+Your staff will need extensive training in operating the VoIP phone system.
 Most VoIP phone service providers will help your company with employee training.

-8. Install the VoIP system: with all the preparation out of the way, now it is time to implement your VoIP phone system.
+With all the preparation is out of the way, now it is time to implement your VoIP phone system.
 This could be as easy as plugging in a few devices or downloading the relevant apps if you’re using a cloud-based system.

 How do I set up VoIP for my business?

-First, you need to decide whether you will use a hosted or an equipment-based solution.
+First, you must decide whether you will use a hosted or an equipment-based solution.
 Hosted solutions are becoming extremely popular as you do not need to purchase new equipment, but many IT managers enjoy the control they retain with an in-house equipment-based solution.

 We have listed below 5 steps to setting up a VoIP phone system: